-PRODUCT CARE ASSOCIATION OF CANADA NEW BRUNSWICK PAINT RECYCLING PROGRAM Notes to the Statement of Revenues and Expenses and Accumulated Surplus For the year ended 31 December 2022
+Notes to the Statement of Revenues and Expenses and Accumulated Surplus

 2. Summary of Significant Accounting Policies - continued

 (d) General and Administrative Expenses - Overhead Allocation

 A portion of the total general and administrative expenses of the Association, net of expense recoveries, has been allocated to the Program.
 The allocation of general and administrative expenses to the Program is determined using the percentage of program specific operating expenses as compared to total operating expenses for all the Association's programs.
 Included in administration expense is \$61,031 (2021 - \$75,490) of overhead expense which has been allocated to the Program.